 Epoxy flooring provides a high level of durability at a cost-effective price.
 An epoxy coating enhances a floor’s lifespan while simultaneously offering a sleek aesthetic.
 The coating, used for anti-slip stairs, also provides a good defence against slippages and spills.

 So, are epoxy floors safe?

 The simple answer to that question: Yes!

-When properly applied and in the appropriate setting, epoxy flooring is a very safe flooring alternative.
+When properly applied and in the appropriate setting, this type of flooring is a very safe flooring alternative.

 Epoxy resins are a combination of a polymer hardener and an epoxide resin.
 After application, there’s a chemical reaction that occurs.
 This chemical reaction is known as ‘curing’.

-Throughout the curing process, which for an epoxy floor coating takes up to 48 hours, the epoxy becomes a solid coating.
+Throughout the curing process, which for an epoxy coating takes up to 48 hours, the epoxy becomes a solid coating.